Do You Find Yourself Struggling and Feel that No One Gets it?

 Becky helped me through my acute anxiety during the first few months of pregnancy.
 She is an engaged listener and suggested coping mechanisms to help me.
 She provided me with a safe space where I could voice my problems.
 Thanks to my sessions with Becky, I feel more centered and calm.

 Infertility: You’re ready to start a family or add to the one you have.
 You try and try and nothing.
 Finally, you talk to doctors, you’re faced with spending more and more money on tests, procedures, etc. You feel angry, scared, inadequate, alone, anxious.
 Will you ever be able to have the family you long for?
 Infertility represents a loss of hopes and dreams.
 It’s a painful experience just as any other loss would be and often friends and family don’t know what to say or they say things that make you feel worse.
 Infertility can be tough to go through, especially when it goes on and on.
 We can help you and your partner cope with your feelings and understand the decisions to be made.
-We can help you sort through the options with both practical knowledge and emotional support.
+An infertility therapist can help you sort through the options with both practical knowledge and emotional support.

 Postpartum Depression: You can’t wait to meet your baby, your body is definitely ready.
 Your baby is a true miracle and joy in your life.
 But then you feel guilty, you can’t get motivated, you feel resentful towards the baby, and you find yourself crying frequently.
 This can be so confusing and lead to feelings of guilt and shame as a mother.
 If you’re experiencing these symptoms, it’s important to talk with a therapist and your doctor right away to be evaluated for postpartum depression.
 Postpartum depression is serious and treatment can help.

-- Read more about postpartum depression.
+- Read more about postpartum depression and anxiety counseling services.

 - Take our postpartum depression quiz and find out if your symptoms are more serious.